FarmBot-Docs/farmbot-theme/v2/docs/intro.md

 # H1 heading

-## H2 heading that is much longer than the average heading such that it will wrap to additional lines

-## H2 heading with emoji :robot: :seedling: :strawberry:
+## H2 heading that is much longer than the average heading such that it will wrap to additional lines with emoji :robot: :seedling: :strawberry:

 ### H3 heading